faraayeesha286941/Face/README.md

     The server will start on `http://127.0.0.1:5000`.

 6.  **Open the Frontend:**
+    **Important:** The frontend CANNOT be run from file directly as it causes conflicts with the backend.
+It can be served any way, but needs to be on somewhere both frontend and backend can access each other.
+    *   **Suggestions for serving the frontend:**
+        *   **VS Code Live Server Extension:** If you are using VS Code, the "Live Server" extension can be used to serve the `routes` directory.
+        *   **Python's http.server:** You can serve the `routes` directory using Python's built-in HTTP server.
+Navigate to the `routes` directory in your terminal and run: `python -m http.server 8000`
+        *   **Node.js http-server:** If you have Node.js installed, you can use the `http-server` package.
+Install it globally (`npm install -g http-server`) and then navigate to the `routes` directory and run: `http-server`
     Open the [`routes/register.html`](routes/register.html:1) file in your web browser to register a new user.
 Then, open [`routes/index.html`](routes/index.html:1) to start the verification process.